GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/guilderton_to_geraldton/analysis/probabilistic_inundation/README.md

 # in the 3x3 grid, and defining the other cells from this).

 # Modify the test code below to suit your case, then run it and check that it prints PASS.
-# This will require a node, with as many cores needed in application_specific_inputs.R::MC_CORES_SR.
+# This will require a node, with as many cores needed in application_specific_file_metadata.R::MC_CORES_SR.
 Rscript test_compute_threshold_at_exceedance_rate_of_epistemic_uncertainty.R

 # If the test works, proceed with calculations of interest.